ziagrosvenor/nestjs-trees-api/README.md

 * Option to add total trees filter by startDate and grouped by varient to the response [http://localhost:3000/trees?totalTreesGroupedBy=varient&startDate=2020-06-01T09:05:39.511Z](http://localhost:3000/trees?totalTreesGroupedBy=varient&startDate=2020-06-01T09:05:39.511Z)

+## Test suites

+There are happy path unit tests for the tree controller.
+If I had more time in the tech test, then I would have added more unit tests to cover edge cases, such as returning an empty result set.
+I would have also explored using Faker JS to generate test data.

+The unit test can be found in `nestjs-trees-app/src/trees/tree.controller.spec.ts`.

+I also wrote a few end to end tests, including an test to check that the query param validation for `varient` will respond with a 400 status code on invalid input.

+If I had more time, I would have tested the HTTP status codes returned by the API in error scenarios.

+The end to end tests can be found in `nestjs-trees-app/tests/app.e2e-spec.ts`.

+📦nestjs-trees-app
+ ┣ 📂src
+ ┃ ┣ 📂trees
+ ┃ ┃ ┣ 📜tree.controller.spec.ts
+ ┃ ┃ ┣ 📜tree.controller.ts
+ ┣ 📂test
+ ┃ ┣ 📜app.e2e-spec.ts
+ ┃ ┗ 📜jest-e2e.json

+## HTTP Exception Filter

+I read up on HTTP Exception Filters in the NestJS documentation, So I thought it would be worth implementing one to customise the HTTP error responses.

+The HTTP Exception Filter class in this repo adds additional metadata to the error response such as `timestamp`.

+The class also adds support for logging of error info using NestJS `Logger`.

+If I had more time I would have explored using NestJS `Logger` further.

+📦nestjs-trees-app
+ ┣ 📂src
+ ┃ ┣ 📂shared
+ ┃ ┃ ┗ 📜http-exception-filter.ts

 ## Installation

 ```bash